How to build a Merger Model

 - Determining the weighted average cost of capital (WACC)

-- Determining the terminal value of the business
+- Calculating the terminal value of the business

 Screenshot from CFI’s M&A Financial Modeling Course.